AaashrafHabib/Conversational-Chatbot-using-llms/README.md

 open chatbotV2yo.py
 #create a virtual environment :(goal of virtual environment Isolation of Dependencies)

-new terminal in vs code , choose cmd then write
+1)new terminal in vs code , choose cmd then write
  1) python -m venv myenv
  2) cd myenv
  3) cd Scripts
  4) activate

     now you're in the virtual environment you sould download the requirements using either
-   1) adding the requirement.txt to the folder then in terminal in vscode :
+   1) adding the requirement.txt (you can find this file in the github repository )  to the folder then in terminal in vscode :
       1)pip install -r requirement.txt
    if it's not working you sould download every package seperatly